 Most women see their doctors or midwives every four to six weeks in the second trimester (1).
 This varies a little, based on your health, age, and whether your baby has any special needs or circumstances.
-If your doctor is keeping an eye on any concerns, you may need to be seen more often.
+If your doctor is keeping an eye on any concerns, he or she may need to see you more often.
 Most moms and babies are low risk, and you can expect to see your healthcare provider every month or so.

 At Each Second Trimester Appointment